levoxtrip/TKB/docs/topics/Shader/FRAGMENT/ownReflections.md

 val2 = step(0.8,0.5) = 0 -> false
 1.0 - val = 1 -> true
 ```

 ## Coloring

 To color you can for example calculate the distance field or the shaper and then just multiply it with a color `vec3` or use `mix(color1,color2, shape)`

 ## Abs Function

 Using abs on coordinates creates symmetry around axes when we moved the canvas coord system to the center.

+## Subtracting

+We can create interesting shapes if we take a box as the base and then subtract other boxes from that shape